 The truth is that hard drives always fail; it is just a question of when.
-Most people do not backup as often as they should or they have a vague idea of what to back up, or they have never even thought to back up at all.
-As a result, they end up losing data even if they do have some kind of backup system set up.
+Most people do not back up as often as they should, or they have a vague idea of what to back up, or they have never even thought to back up at all.
+As a result, they end up losing data even if they do have some backup system set up.
 Companies often leave worries of backing up to the employees.
 Who knows what will happen when disaster strikes?
-Backup plan must be set to insure safety of valuable data no matter what happens.
+Backup plan must be set to ensure safety of valuable data no matter what happens.

 You can back up a few selected files or folders or make an exact copy of an entire hard disk drive.
 A typical selection of files for backup includes folders (default for Windows Backup): My Documents, My Pictures, My Music, My Videos, and Downloads.
-In order to backup Outlook 2010 e-mails and addresses Outlook Files folder with .pst file must be selected.
+To backup Outlook 2010 e-mails and addresses Outlook Files folder with .pst file must be selected.

 Making an exact copy of an entire hard disk drive is called cloning the drive.
 Cloning can be done to an image (a file) or another hard drive.
 Cloning a drive is faster than copying all files on the drive.
 If your system drive is cloned, you can restore the system almost immediately from the hard drive image with all the settings and programs intact.
 Conversely, backing up files requires your operating system and programs to be installed again.
 In this respect, cloning is more time and cost effective for recovery after disaster strikes.
 The most popular cloning software is: Norton Ghost and Acronis True Image.

-Microsoft Backup and Restore and Apple Mac’s Time Machine can back up data files and program and system settings, yet they require the operating system to be reinstalled from the original installation disks prior to recovery.
-Systems recovered from such backups are not exactly the same as the originals.
+Microsoft Backup and Restore and Apple Mac’s Time Machine can back up data files and program and system settings, yet they require the operating system to be reinstalled from the original installation disks before recovery.
+Systems recovered from such backups are not the same as the originals.

 |Files backup||Disk backup (cloning)|